jagranados-dev/asn1pp/README.md

 ## Development and security

 See `CONTRIBUTING.md` for build, formatting, test, and documentation requirements.
 See `SECURITY.md` for reporting parser, resource-exhaustion, and memory-safety issues.

+## License

+This project is distributed under the MIT License.

+Copyright © 2026 Jose Alberto Granados.